ztratar/zachtratar.com/collections/_posts/2020-4-28-introducing-billionaire-board.markdown

 This is not to say that Billionaires are “the solution” — just that they are already a major part of it, and clearly want to help.
 I believe that’s worth embracing and amplifying.

-Thus far, BillionaireBoard researchers have tracked that <x> billionaires have given at least <y> around the world to mitigate the pandemic, provide PPE to front-line health workers, and work on disease research.
+Thus far, BillionaireBoard researchers have tracked that 17 billionaires have given or pledged about ~$1.88 billion dollars around the world to mitigate the pandemic, provide PPE to front-line health workers, and work on disease research.
 We’re still in the early days and expect more giving as the pandemic evolves.

 Take a look at [https://billionaireboard.com](https://billionaireboard.com) and join today!
 You can click on each billionaire, learn about their focus areas, and encourage them to provide more funding.
 Each month the theme of the website will change so we, together, can encourage more types of philanthropy and investment.